ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
-- CockroachDB stores data, including table data, indexes, and metadata in a key-value store (RocksDB).
+- CockroachDB stores data, including rows of table data, indexes, and metadata in a key-value store (RocksDB).
-- For table data, each key in the key-value store is a unique string based on the table ID and the primary key.
+- For rows of table data, each key in the key-value store is a unique string that is based on the table ID and that row's primary key value.
-- Each value in the key-value store contains the row for values of the corresponding unique key.
+- Each value in the key-value store contains the row of values that corresponds to the unique key.
 - Indexes and metadata are stored a little differently... but still as key-value pairs in the key-value store.
 @ulend
 @snapend